trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 ### SolidityLog

-Like javascript's console.log, you can utilize the same concept to print state of your contract during execution.
+Like JavaScript's `console.log`, you can utilize the same concept to print state of your contract during execution.
 This log will appear when you use `truffle test` or `truffle develop`.
 To use it you would import `truffle/console.sol` into your solidity contract and use it like you would in JavaScript.
 See the